KDL wiki

 KDL::Chain

-A Chain has a default constructor, creating an empty chain without any segments and a copy-constructor, creating a copy of an existing chain:
+• a default constructor, creating an empty chain without any segments.

 Chain chain2(chain3);

-Chain are constructed by adding Segments or adding existing chains, to the end of the chain, these functions add copies of the arguments, not the arguments themselves!!!:
+Chains are constructed by adding segments or existing chains to the end of the chain.
+These functions add copies of the arguments, not the arguments themselves!

 chain1.addSegment(segment1);